planetarydev/json-sql-builder/README.md

 	}
 });

-// the query-result just created can directly passed to the NPM mysql package
+// the query-result just created can directly passed to the NPM mysql package query-method
-// mysql.query(totalSalaryQuery, function(err, results){
+// mysql.query(totalSalary, function(err, results){
 //	  [ ... ]
 // });
 ```